juji-io/docs/docs/script.md

 ## Define Questions

-Questions are essential to a conversation, discussion on how they are defined can be found in the [question section of the Language page](reference.md#question).
+Questions are essential to a conversation.
+Discussion on how they are defined can be found in the [question section of the Language page](reference.md#question).

 Below is an example.
 You can choose any arbitrary name for each question as long as it is unique and easy to refer to from other parts of the script.
 ```clojure